practicalli/clojurescript/setup/chestnut.md

 ![Chestnut](/images/chestnut.png)

-[Chestnut](https://github.com/plexus/chestnut) is a Leiningen template for a Clojure/ClojureScript app based on Om, featuring a great dev setup, and easy deployment.
+[Chestnut](https://github.com/plexus/chestnut) is a Leiningen template for a ClojureScript app based on Om, featuring a great dev setup, and easy deployment.

 For smooth development you get instant reloading of Clojure, ClojureScript, and CSS.
 A browser-connected REPL is also included.